Fusion Procedure for Cyclotomic Hecke Algebras: Introduction

-.2cm The classical limit of our fusion procedure for algebras $H(m,1,n)$ reproduces the fusion procedure of \cite{OPdA} for the complex reflection groups $G(m,1,n)$. {}For $\C G(m,1,n)$, the variables of the rational function are split into two parts, one is related to the position of the $m$-node (its place in the $m$-tuple) and the other one - to the classical content of the $m$-node.
+The classical limit of our fusion procedure for algebras $H(m,1,n)$ reproduces the fusion procedure of \cite{OPdA} for the complex ref\/lection groups $G(m,1,n)$.
+For $\C G(m,1,n)$, the variables of the rational function are split into two parts, one is related to the position of the $m$-node (its place in the $m$-tuple) and the other one~-- to the classical content of the $m$-node.
 The position variables can be evaluated simultaneously while the classical content variables have then to be evaluated consequently from 1 to $n$.
 For the algebra $H(m,1,n)$, the information about positions and classical contents is fully contained in the quantum contents, and now the function $\Phi$ depends on only one set of variables.

-.2cm Remarkably, the coefficient $\mathsf{F}_{\lambda^{(m)}}$ appearing in (\ref{eq-idem-fin1-intro}) depends only on the shape $\lambda^{(m)}$ of the standard $m$-tableau ${\cal{T}}$ ({\it cf}. with the more delicate fusion procedure for the Birman-Murakami-Wenzl algebra \cite{IMO3}).
-In the classical limit, this coefficient depends only on the usual hook length, see \cite{OPdA}.
-However, in the deformed situation, the calculation of $\mathsf{F}_{\lambda^{(m)}}$ needs a non-trivial generalization of the hook length.
-It appears that the coefficient $\mathsf{F}_{\lambda^{(m)}}$ is proportional to the inverse of the {\it Schur element} of the algebra $H(m,1,n)$ corresponding to the $m$-partition $\lambda^{(m)}$ (see \cite{CJ} for an expression of the Schur elements of $H(m,1,n)$ in terms of generalized hook lengths); the proportionality factor is a unit of the ring $\C[q,q^{-1},v_1,\dots,v_m]$, where $q,v_1,\dots,v_m$ are the parameters of $H(m,1,n)$ (see Section \ref{sec-def} for precise definitions).
+Remarkably, the coef\/f\/icient $\mathsf{F}_{\lam}$ appearing in (\ref{eq-idem-fin1-intro}) depends only on the shape $\lam$ of the standard $m$-tableau ${\cal{T}}$ (cf.\ with the more delicate fusion procedure for the Birman--Murakami--Wenzl algebra \cite{IMO3}).
+In the classical limit, this coef\/f\/icient depends only on the usual hook length, see~\cite{OPdA}.
+However, in the deformed situation, the calculation of $\mathsf{F}_{\lam}$ needs a non-trivial generalization of the hook length.
+It appears that the coef\/f\/icient $\mathsf{F}_{\lam}$ is proportional to the inverse of the {\it Schur element} (corresponding to the $m$-partition $\lam$) associated to a specif\/ic symmetrizing form on the algebra~$H(m,1,n)$ (see~\cite{GIM,M} for a calculation of these Schur elements and~\cite{CJ} for an expression in terms of generalized hook lengths); for more precise statements, we refer to~\cite{OPdA2} where we calculate, using the fusion formula presented here, weights of certain central forms and in particular of these Schur elements.

-.2cm {}For $m=1$, the cyclotomic Hecke algebra $H(1,1,n)$ is the Hecke algebra of type A and our fusion procedure reduces to the fusion procedure for the Hecke algebra in \cite{IMO}.
-The factors in the rational function are arranged in \cite{IMO} in such a way that there is a product of ``Baxterized" generators on one side and a product of non-Baxterized generators on the other side. {}For $m>1$ a rearrangement, as for the type A, of the rational function appearing in (\ref{eq-idem-fin1-intro}) is no more possible.
+For $m=1$, the cyclotomic Hecke algebra $H(1,1,n)$ is the Hecke algebra of type A and our fusion procedure reduces to the fusion procedure for the Hecke algebra in~\cite{IMO}.
+The factors in the rational function are arranged in \cite{IMO} in such a way that there is a product of ``Baxterized'' generators on one side and a product of non-Baxterized generators on the other side. {}For $m>1$ a rearrangement, as for the type~A, of the rational function appearing in~(\ref{eq-idem-fin1-intro}) is no more possible.